FearlessNite345/commandkit-helper/README.md

 ## Documentation

-You can find the main documentation [here](https://fearlessnite345.github.io/CommandKit-Helper/)
+You can find the main documentation [here](https://fearlessnite345.github.io/commandkit-helper/)

 # Changelog

+### v1.5.0
+-   Added the `addCustomOption()` function to the `UserContextCommand` and `MessageContextCommand`
+-   Deprecated the `setGuildOnly()` function more info in the [docs](https://fearlessnite345.github.io/commandkit-helper/)
+-   Added support for type `Omit<SlashCommandBuilder, "addSubcommand" | "addSubcommandGroup">` in the [`AnySlashCommandData`](https://fearlessnite345.github.io/commandkit-helper/docs/typedef/anyslashcommanddata/) (this will allow you to not have to do `.toJSON()` at the end of the slash command builder if you have options on it)

 ### v1.4.0

--   Added [ValidationBuilder](https://fearlessnite345.github.io/CommandKit-Helper/docs/classes/validationbuilder/) to make it beginner friendly as it will add the typings for you
+-   Added [ValidationBuilder](https://fearlessnite345.github.io/commandkit-helper/docs/classes/validationbuilder/) to make it beginner friendly as it will add the typings for you
--   Added new method in the [SlashCommand](https://fearlessnite345.github.io/CommandKit-Helper/docs/classes/slashcommand/) called **addCustomOption()** which allows you to add a custom option to the commandObj
+-   Added new method in the [SlashCommand](https://fearlessnite345.github.io/commandkit-helper/docs/classes/slashcommand/) called **addCustomOption()** which allows you to add a custom option to the commandObj
 -   Fixed a issue where you could not set the command data to a **SlashCommandSubcommandsOnlyBuilder** type